Blog

 =arrayformula(ifs(regexmatch(J2:J,"PSI")=TRUE,"Paid Social",regexmatch(J2:J,"PSC")=TRUE,"Paid Search"))

-Building Your Dashboard In Looker Studio
+Building Your Performance Dashboard In Google Looker Studio

 Lets head over to Looker Data Studio and create a new report.